-For the last year or so I have had a subscription with the service blinkist which provides summary’s of popular non fiction books, with a focus on business and self improvement literature.
+For a year I tried using the service blinkist which provides summary’s of popular non fiction books, with a focus on business and self improvement literature.
 I thought it would be an effective way to screen books to decide what books I would want to read in full.
+After a year I decided it wasn’t useful for me.

-There are a number of books that I have read both the full text and blinkest summaries.
-I found the blinkest summaries moderately helpful.
-I often find they emphasizing points I didn’t think were particularly important and failed to highlight what I thought were the most important points.
+There are a number of books that I read the blinkist summary and the full text.
+I found the blinkist summaries moderately helpful.
+I often found they emphasizing points I didn’t think were particularly important and failed to highlight what I thought were the most important points.
 I was surprised by this until I thought about my experience with a number of books.

 There are several books I have read multiple times.
 Each time I read these books I had a different experience.
 Things I once thought were a focus of a chapter now seem more like footnotes, and there are passsage I have no memory of from this first time I read the book, I seem to have completely missed the point the first time through which later seeem to be a major focus of the he book.